grpc/proposal/A51-custom-backend-metrics.md

 }
 ```

-#### Out-of-Band Reporting on Client
+#### Out-of-Band Reporting
+At the server side, Java implemented the OOB service OrcaServiceImpl: users can
+optionally provide the minimum reporting interval configuration when creating
+the object.
+Then they can update utilization metrics data using `MetricRecorder` APIs
+as described above.

-Java will provide a utility function to wrap the `LoadBalancer.Helper`,
+At the client side, Java will provide a utility function to wrap the `LoadBalancer.Helper`,
 usable by both WRR policy and xDS LB policies.
 The `LoadBalancer.Helper` manages the OOB stream
 lifecycle and accepts subscriptions from any routing hierarchy.
 The OOB stream will also gracefully disable itself if the server integration is not complete,